-To purchase a copy of 26 Tips for Surviving Grade 6, visit your local independent bookstore (find one at Indie Store Finder), buy online from Amazon or Chapters, or order directly from the publisher, Lorimer.
+To purchase a copy of 26 Tips for Surviving Grade 6, visit your local independent bookstore (find one at Indie Store Finder), buy online from Amazon (Canada), Chapters, Barnes & Noble, or order directly from the publisher, Lorimer.

 For more information on 26 Tips for Surviving Grade 6, to read the first chapter, or to get fun tips for surviving other situations like tornadoes and zombie attacks, visit the author’s website.

-My Cat Isis, written by Catherine Austen and illustrated by Virginie Egger (Kids Can Press, Spring 2011)
+My Cat Isis, written by Catherine Austen and illustrated by Virginie Egger (Kids Can Press)

 Thousands of years ago, Isis was worshipped as an Ancient Egyptian goddess, the revered daughter of Earth and Sky.
 Today, there is a cat named Isis who is just as special — at least in the eyes of her owner.

 Through a series of light-hearted comparisons between his cat and its goddess namesake, a young boy reveals surprising and playful similarities and differences between their two worlds.
 My Cat Isis is both an homage to a beloved family pet and a journey into the realm of Ancient Egyptian myth.
 An ideal book for cat lovers and lovers of ancient history alike.